NEWS

 Thursday, Mar 12 from 10:30 am to 4:30 pm

-An opportunity to connect and network with a particular focus around the use of case studies.
+An opportunity to connect and network, with a particular focus around the use of case studies.

-The final part of the day will be an optional session for those who would be interested in forming a steering group to develop ideas for a Case Study project and potential pilot research community within that.
+The final part of the day will be an optional session for those who would be interested in forming a steering group to develop ideas for a Case Study project and a potential pilot research community within that.

 Adolescence: a free webinar for churches, 16th Sept 2025, 16:30 - 18:00